 All Aboard is the inspiring story of a ship named Feelings that goes on an adventure to Treasure Island.
 Essentially, it is a guide for keeping focused on our dreams and desires that are within our reach, and offers encouragement for overcoming challenges that come our way.

 This story contains many important lessons to pass on to our children.
 It teaches children that they are the captain of their own ship in life and they have the power to explore a world of possibilities.
 What makes this book unique, is that a blank space is left for the name of the captain so that each child can be the captain as they read the book.
 This approach personalizes the reading experience so each child can really feel that they are part of the story.

 The book encourages children to trust their own feelings to reach their goals.
 We also learn how important friends are in supporting our endeavors and that it is okay to rely on others for help.

 There is a section of the story about a storm approaching, which represents challenging times that we all face.
 However, the captain and mates know and trust that the storm will pass and they will move on.
-This reminds me of many struggles that we face, including anxiety.
+This reminds me of the many struggles that we face, including anxiety.

 Throughout the adventure, we hear about the characters trying to make it to Treasure Island.
 Although much of this story is left up to our own interpretation, I can only imagine that Treasure Island represents our happy place.
 The goal is to take on challenges to eventually attain happiness.